Representations of Leavitt Path Algebras: Abstract

 \section{Abstract}

-We study unital representations of a Leavitt path algebra $L(\Gamma)$ of a finitely separated digraph $\Gamma$ over a field.
-We show that the category of $L(\Gamma)$-modules is equivalent to a full subcategory of quiver representations.
-We give a necessary and sufficient criterion for the existence of a nonzero finite dimensional representation.
-When $\Gamma$ is a (non-separated) row-finite digraph we determine all possible finite dimensional quotients of $L(\Gamma)$.
+We study representations of a Leavitt path algebra $L$ of a finitely separated digraph $\Gamma$ over a field.
+We show that the category of $L$-modules is equivalent to a full subcategory of quiver representations.
+When $\Gamma$ is a (non-separated) row-finite digraph we determine all possible finite dimensional quotients of $L$ after giving a necessary and sufficient graph theoretic criterion for the existence of a nonzero finite dimensional quotient.
+This criterion is also equivalent to $L$ having UGN (Unbounded Generating Number) as well as being algebraically amenable.
+We also realize the category of $L$-modules as a retract, hence a quotient by an explicit Serre subcategory of the category of quiver representations (that is, $\mathbb{F}\Gamma$-modules) via a new colimit model for $M\otimes_{\mathbb{F}\Gamma} L$.